Living Legacies

 large article sounding the alarm over the fate of the humanities, whose

-responsible for allotting the required funds.
-So great is the prestige of the
+for allotting the required funds.
+So great is the prestige of the sciences, and

-sciences, and so great was it a century ago – in both cases quite deservedly –
+so great was it a century ago – in both cases quite deservedly – that the

 possible, take self-defending and self-promoting measures.
 One great advocate